knowledgefoundation/knowledgefoundation.github.io/_posts/2020-06-01-population-sample.md

 Suppose we would like to understand the percentage of votes that a certain candidate would get for an election within a certain constituency.
 For this population would represent  all voters of the constituency.

+### Sample

+It is a subset of the relevant population and is used to make inferences about the population.

+### Example 1 - Sample

+Suppose we would like to understand the average height of all males in India, then the sample would represent some males residing in India

+### Example 2 - Sample

+Suppose we would like to understand the percentage of votes that a certain candidate would get for an election within a certain constituency.
+For this sample would represent some voters of the constituency.